cuibonobo/terra-incognita/README.md

 - `B2_APPLICATION_KEY_ID`
 - `B2_APPLICATION_KEY`

+> **Note:** The Backblaze application key created for this purpose must have read and write access permissions.

 ## Journal
 ### 2021-11-27
 My original idea was to use the official [Instagram Hashtag Search API](https://developers.facebook.com/docs/instagram-api/guides/hashtag-search/), but it requires that you have a Business or Creator account and that the app undergo an [App Review](https://developers.facebook.com/docs/apps/review) process that seemed much too involved for the amount of usage this app is going to get.
 Instead, I'm going to use [`scraper-instagram`](https://www.npmjs.com/package/scraper-instagram) to grab images directly from the Instagram public website.